SpringRoll/grunt-concat-json/README.md

 }
 ```

-Assuming we want to generate the following destination JSON file:
+Will generate the following destination JSON file:

 ```json
 {